Sid Meier's Pirates! (2004 video game): Capturing cities

-Dancing
+Romance

-Upon performing tasks favorable to one of the four nations in the game and thus being promoted enough, the player may be given the chance to dance with a governor's daughter at a ball.
-Dancing is done by following the daughter's hand signals (left, right, back, forward, spin left, spin right) and moving appropriately.
-Successful dancing is rewarded with 'amour' from the governor's daughters, as well as gifts or valuable information.
+Upon performing tasks favorable to one of the four nations in the game and thus being promoted enough, the player may be given the chance to romance a governor's daughter, starting with a dance at a ball.
+The more attractive she is (plain, attractive, beautiful), the more difficult she is to romance, and the more fame points she is worth upon marriage.
+Dancing is done by following the daughter's hand signals (left, right, back, forward, spin left, spin right) and moving appropriately, with higher difficulty including more complex steps and more demanding scores.
+Successful dancing is rewarded with 'amour' from the governor's daughter, as well as gifts or valuable information.
 The player becomes more nimble with the purchase of dancing shoes from the tavern merchant.
 When the daughter's 'amour' is high enough, she will request items such as a diamond necklace or ruby ring (purchased from the mysterious stranger at the tavern) or notify the hero that someone seeks to fight a duel over her.
 In the final step, the daughter is abducted, and the hero must track down the abductor aboard his ship and defeat him.
 Upon returning the daughter to her home city and the hero subsequently agreeing to marry her, the game will show a cutscene of the marriage, and the hero will gain bonus fame points.
-The more attractive the daughter (plain, attractive, beautiful), the more difficult the sequence of moves required during a dance, the higher the player's rank must be to be invited to the dance, and the more fame points she is worth upon marriage.
-The difficulty level selected also affects the complexity of the steps and introduces new and more demanding musical scores.

 Sneaking

 The player may be refused docking privileges at an enemy town.
 In these cases, the player is given the option to sneak into town.
 This is done by avoiding the town's guards who patrol the city and moving towards the tavern, or governor's mansion, which are pointed to by signs throughout the city.
 The player may run, walk, or climb over fences, and has hay bales to hide behind to avoid detection.
-The player may also sneak up behind guards and knock them unconscious, which risks discovery if they are discovered or they come to.
-If caught, the character is thrown into jail, where he must remain to serve a sentence of several months, bribe a guard, or attempt escape.
+The player may also sneak up behind guards and knock them unconscious, which risks capture if the unconscious guards are discovered or they come to.
+If caught, the player character is thrown into jail, where he must remain to serve a sentence of several months, bribe a guard, or attempt an escape.
 Certain items can increase the chance of a player's escape.